Pandaqi/Rode-Panda-Website/rode-panda/content/english/writing/misc/tiamopastoor.md

 This is my "author website".
 It's the home for all my writing work (published books, short stories, free fiction, reviews, everything written).

 It also contains upcoming work _and_ progress bars for them.
-I track my word counts anyway, and I saw other author's share this with their fans to great success, so I hopped on the bandwagon as well.
+I track my word counts anyway, and I saw other authors share this with their fans to great success, so I hopped on the bandwagon as well.
 You can visit the website at any time and see what books are coming up and how far along they are.

 Before this moment, I abused my personal Dutch blog (which was [Niet Dat het Uitmaakt](/en/writing/misc/not-that-it-matters/)) for author updates, which made a _mess_.
 After almost seven years of _blogging_ and mixing everything on that one website---which was never designed for it---I knew I needed a huge upgrade.